fuzzywe/CODING/GRAPHS/01 MATRIX.md

 Space: O(M * N), space for the queue.
 ✔️ Solution 2: Dynamic Programming

-For convinience, let's call the cell with value 0 as zero-cell, the cell has with value 1 as one-cell, the distance of the nearest 0 of a cell as distance.
+For convinience, let's call the cell with value 0 as zero-cell, the cell has with value 1 as one-cell, the distance of

+the nearest 0 of a cell as distance.

 Firstly, we can see that the distance of all zero-cells are 0, so we skip zero-cells, we process one-cells only.

 In DP, we can only use prevous values if they're already computed.

 In this problem, a cell has at most 4 neighbors that are left, top, right, bottom.
-If we use dynamic programming to compute the distance of the current cell based on 4 neighbors simultaneously, it's impossible because we are not sure if distance of neighboring cells is already computed or not.
+If we use dynamic programming to

+compute the distance of the current cell based on 4 neighbors simultaneously, it's impossible because we are not sure

+if distance of neighboring cells is already computed or not.

 That's why, we need to compute the distance one by one:

 Firstly, for a cell, we restrict it to only 2 directions which are left and top.
-Then we iterate cells from top to bottom, and from left to right, we calculate the distance of a cell based on its left and top neighbors.
+Then we iterate cells from top to

+bottom, and from left to right, we calculate the distance of a cell based on its left and top neighbors.

 Secondly, for a cell, we restrict it only have 2 directions which are right and bottom.
-Then we iterate cells from bottom to top, and from right to left, we update the distance of a cell based on its right and bottom neighbors. image
+Then we iterate cells from

+bottom to top, and from right to left, we update the distance of a cell based on its right and bottom neighbors.

 ![image](https://github.com/user-attachments/assets/ffc98ccd-096c-49de-a4a6-2b21a4b9504b)